-The high latitudes are likely to be some of the first regions to experience the effects of climate change, most obviously through effects of temperature on boreal ecosystems (including release of carbon and methane), large masses of ice near critical temperatures, significant areas of permafrost now just below freezing, and behavior of fish and wildlife (Arctic Climate Impact Assessment 2004; Hinzman et al. 2005).
+The higher latitudes are likely to be some of the first regions to experience the effects of climate change, most obviously through effects of temperature on large masses of ice near critical temperatures, and behavior of fish and wildlife (Derr et al. 2005).
 Though there is not as much agreement about potential precipitation changes as about temperature changes, there is a general consensus among models that higher latitudes will probably become wetter.
-The ARCN park units are therefore in a unique position, and adequate monitoring of all potentially affected systems should be well under way before any such changes become widespread.
+Alaska parks are therefore in a unique position, and adequate monitoring of all potentially affected systems should be well under way before any such changes become widespread.